 PROTESTING CANSEC: WHAT IT WILL LOOK LIKE

-We will be organizing transportation to and from the site, so consider how long you can stay: a few hours, half a day, or perhaps the whole day.
-(With that in mind, pack a lunch, bring snacks and water)
+We will be organizing transportation to and from the site, so consider how long you can stay (with that in mind, pack a lunch, bring snacks and water)

 We will be hanging lots of banners on the fences.
 Consider making some artwork that is representative of resistance to war.

 We will read aloud the reports of human rights groups, the testimonies of the disappeared and detained, the stories of survivors who have lived in terror under the bombs that come from Canada.
-We will nonviolently, lovingly lay siege to CANSEC15 by, as Arundhati Roy suggests, telling our own stories and refusing to buy the myths of militarism and CANSEC’s glorification of terrorism and barbaric cultural practices.
+We will nonviolently, lovingly lay siege to CANSEC16 by telling our own stories and refusing to buy the myths of militarism and CANSEC’s glorification of terrorism and barbaric cultural practices.
 We will build a large graveyard to commemorate victims of CANSEC’s exhibitors, guests, and hosts.
 We will sing.
 We will speak our truth.
-At the same time, we will refuse to engage in any acts of violence, whether physical or verbal, and will not seek to humiliate CANSEC15 attendees or those hired hands patrolling the vicinity.
+At the same time, we will refuse to engage in any acts of violence, whether physical or verbal, and will not seek to humiliate CANSEC16 attendees or those hired hands patrolling the vicinity.

 2. Can you provide transportation to help people get to the EY Centre (next to Ottawa airport)?
 Can you put up out-of-town visitors in your Ottawa home?
 Can you help provide food and water on the day of the event?
 Contact email@example.com or call 613-267-3998

 3. Can you donate to help us meet our costs?
 Cheques can be made out to Homes not Bombs and mailed to PO Box 2121, 57 Foster Street, Perth, ON K7H 1R0